Towards human-level performance on automatic pose estimation of infant spontaneous movements: Discussion

-Second, the large improvement in $PCK_{h}@10$ and $PCK@Human^{95}$ of CIMA-Pose, EfficientPose, and EfficientHourglass B4, compared to OpenPose, is due to a reduction in jitter.
-Jitter is the most prominent type of error in ConvNets for pose estimation~\cite{ruggero2017benchmarking}, reflecting position estimates that are slightly inaccurate related to ground truth positions.
-CIMA-Pose, EfficientPose, and EfficientHourglass B4 reduce prediction jitter better than OpenPose by operating on increased input and output resolutions.
-The consistent high resolution of EfficientHourglass B4 seems to maximize this benefit by displaying the highest values of $PCK_{h}@10$ and $PCK@Human^{95}$.
+Second, the large improvement in $PCK_{h}@0.2$, $PCK_{h}@0.1$, and $PCK_{h}@Human^{0.95}$ of CIMA-Pose, EfficientPose, and EfficientHourglass B4, compared to OpenPose, is due to a reduction in fine prediction errors.
+EfficientPose III, EfficientPose IV\footnote{EfficientPose IV displayed lower localization performance than EfficientPose III on In-Motion Poses, due to small batch size during training, which was necessary for the model to fit into GPU memory.
+As demonstrated by Table~\ref{tab:performance} and Table~\ref{tab:batchsize}, EfficientPose IV performed better than EfficientPose III in case of similar batch sizes.}, and EfficientHourglass B4 reduce fine prediction errors better than OpenPose by operating on increased input and output resolutions.
+The consistent high resolution of EfficientHourglass B4 seems to maximize this benefit by displaying the highest values of $PCK_{h}@0.1$ and $PCK_{h}@Human^{0.95}$.
 However, the increase of resolution comes at the cost of reduced computational efficiency, in terms of increased number of FLOPs and decreased latency (see Table~\ref{tab:performance}).
-Thus, post-processing of the frame-by-frame position estimates over consecutive frames by low-pass filters, such as median filtering~\cite{tukey1977exploratory}, might reduce jitter more effectively.
+Thus, alternative methods for post-processing of ConvNet predictions (e.g., soft-argmax~\citep{levine2016end}), or post-processing of the frame-by-frame position estimates over consecutive frames by low-pass filters, such as median filtering~\citep{tukey1977exploratory}, might reduce fine prediction errors more effectively.
 However, this demands that the video has a sufficient sample rate (e.g., 60 fps).
-Furthermore, jitter may also be minimized by improving the precision of annotated keypoint positions.
-As illustrated in Fig.~\ref{fig:errors}, the distributions of prediction errors of EfficientPose III and EfficientHourglass B4 across body parts resemble the annotation spread of the human experts (e.g., higher variation in the placement of the keypoints of the pelvis, compared to the nose keypoint).
-This indicates that contemporary ConvNets for HPE, when supplied with sufficient amounts of training data (see Appendix~\ref{sec:sampleefficiency} for the effect of sample size), are able to maximize the benefit of human annotations.
-Hence, a hypothesis for further studies is that more precisely annotated keypoints will further eliminate jitter, by model error being highly correlated with the inter-rater error of human experts (see Table~\ref{tab:icc}).
-Consequently, lower variation in the annotation of the keypoints of the pelvis may improve the ability of the ConvNets to localize these keypoints with high precision.
-More consistent annotations between human experts, reflected by lower inter-rater error, may be obtained by proposing more precise definitions of the keypoint positions, than those in Appendix~\ref{sec:keypoints}.
-This could be particularly valuable for body keypoints that currently have higher inter-rater errors (e.g., for the keypoint of the upper chest).
+Furthermore, fine prediction errors may also be minimized by decreasing the spread in annotated keypoint positions.
+As illustrated in Fig.~\ref{fig:errors}, the distributions of prediction errors of EfficientPose III and EfficientHourglass B4 across body parts resemble the inter-rater spread of the human experts (e.g., higher variation in the placement of the keypoints of the pelvis, compared to the nose keypoint).
+This indicates that contemporary ConvNets for HPE, when supplied with sufficient amounts of training data (see Fig.~\ref{fig:samples} for the effect of sample size), are able to maximize the benefit of human annotations.
+Hence, a hypothesis for further studies is that more precisely annotated keypoints will further eliminate fine prediction errors, by model error being highly correlated with the inter-rater spread of human experts (see Table~\ref{tab:icc}).
+Consequently, lower variation in the annotation of the keypoints of the pelvis may improve the ability of the ConvNets to localize these keypoints with high localization performance.
+More consistent annotations between human experts, reflected by lower inter-rater spread, may be obtained by proposing more precise definitions of the keypoint positions, than those in Appendix~\ref{sec:keypoints}.
+This could be particularly valuable for body keypoints that currently have higher inter-rater spread (e.g., for the keypoint of the upper chest).
 Human expert annotations may also be supplemented or replaced by other methods, such as marker-based solutions and 3D motion capture systems.
-These approaches may also yield precision improvements beyond jitter, by providing more precise annotations of occluded keypoints than can be achieved with 2D videos.
-We suggest that studies on infant pose estimation, and HPE in general (e.g., on challenges such as MPII~\cite{andriluka20142d}), judge precision against metrics related to human performance, such as $PCK@Human^{95}$, to evaluate the progress on these tasks in relation to human-level performance.
+These approaches may also yield performance improvements beyond fine prediction errors, by providing more precise annotations of occluded keypoints than can be achieved with 2D videos.
+We suggest that studies on infant pose estimation, and HPE in general (e.g., on challenges such as MPII~\citep{andriluka20142d}), judge localization performance against metrics related to human-level performance, such as $PCK_{h}@Human^{0.95}$, to evaluate the progress on these tasks in relation to human-level performance.